maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 ![HI-Niskin1](/assets/images/HI/HI-NiskinDeployment2.jpeg)

-***You've just collected your first water sample!***
+*Step 4: Capturing the Sample*
+Finally, we triggered the release mechanism by sending the weight, or messenger, down our line.
+Once the messenger collided with the Niskin it released the stoppers and sealed our water sample.
+We then pulled up our line and brought our Niskin onboard!

+*Add video of messenger?*

 ***Check Your Knowledge***

 Time to check your knowledge!
-You have just used the Niskin to collect your first 1 L sample at 1 m from the site.
-Referring back to your sampling scheme (Figure 2), what do you need to do next?
+You are at your first sampling location at 1 m away from the sea farm site and you are getting your Niskin ready for deployment.
+What is the last step you need to do before putting it in the water?

-**A.** Re-deploy your Niskin to collect your replicate (second sample) at 1 m away from the site.
+**A.** Attach the elastic to the release mechanism, and make sure that both stoppers are open and that the valve is closed.

-**B.** Thoroughly clean your Niskin with 10% bleach and DI and collect your next sample at 16 m away from the site.
+**B.** Thoroughly clean your Niskin with 10% bleach and one rinse of tap water.

-**C.** Rinse your Niskin with surface water and collect your next sample at 2 m away from the site.
+**C.** Attach your Niskin to your line and make sure your stoppers and tightly sealed.